Best UTV Sound Bars

 MTX is a company long known for its quality car audio systems.
 They are doing great things with UTV sound bars as well and this self-contained UTV bluetooth sound bar is no exception.
 It has a built-in 280-watt amplifier and four 6.5-inch coaxial, all-weather speakers.
 You can either connect through Bluetooth, a 3.5mm auxiliary jack or a USB port to connect your audio files.
 Or, you can go old-school and use the AM/FM radio.
 It even has a digital clock.
 There is a dome light and cargo nets to hold things like sun glasses and more.
 It connects in minutes to your UTV power system and mounts to any 1.75- to 2-inch roll cage.
 RCA outputs allow for speaker expansion, too.
 A very easy to use and mount system.

-Don’t let the smaller 27-inch size of this UTV sound bar from Boss Audio fool you.
-It has some serious thump thank to a built-in 500-watt amplifier, six three-inch high-range speakers and two one-inch horn-loaded tweeters.
+Don’t let the smaller 25-inch size of this UTV sound bar from Boss Audio fool you.
+It has some serious thump thanks to a built-in amplifier, four three-inch high-power speakers, and two one-inch PEI dome tweeters.
 The Boss sound bar is completely weatherproof and has Bluetooth connectivity.
-The bar has built-in DSP, EQ and Pre-amp outputs to allow you to expand and connect to other systems and speakers.
-And to add a custom look, there are changeable blue, green and red LED lighting systems built into to this system as well, so you can add some flair to your ride.
+The bar has built-in DSP, EQ, and Pre-amp outputs to allow you to expand and connect to other systems and speakers.
+And to add a custom look, there is a multi-color LED lighting system built into this sound bar, so you can add some flair to your ride.

-Bazooka takes UTV sound bars very seriously and you can turn your machine into party central with the Bazooka Double Sided Party Bar.
-It is loaded with 10 marine-grade speakers that face both the front and the back of the bar, spreading your sound all over.
-There are even four-inch speakers loaded into the ends of the bar, too.
-A built-in 450-watt amplifier connects the speakers to your digital audio player for blasting out your favorite playlist while you ride.
-Connect to the Party Bar via Bluetooth, or auxiliary cable connection.
-The real start of the show is the programmable LED light system.
+Bazooka takes UTV sound bars very seriously and you can turn your machine into party central with the Bazooka G3 Party Bar.
+It is loaded with 10 marine-grade speakers (2 woofers, 4 mid-range, and 4 tweeters) that face both the front and the back of the bar, so people all around know where the party is at.
+A built-in 450-watt amplifier pumps up the jams to all of those speakers with music input from the integrated digital audio player while you ride.
+Getting your favorite music to the Party Bar from your smart phone or audio player is easy via Bluetooth, or auxiliary cable connection, but the party doesn't stop there when you kick it up a notch with the programmable LED light system.
 Extra connectors and a programable remote control let you add in additional LED lighting, too.
 This is a pretty cool UTV Bluetooth sound bar for those looking to express their music with everyone around.